kebaldwi/DNAC-TEMPLATES/ExamplesAndConcepts.md

 3. [Building Templates](./Templates.md#building-templates) - This section will explain how to build a template on DNAC

 ### How
-To let you practice and get experience with the PnP process to better understand it, please review the following lab information:
+To let you practice and get experience with the PnP process to better understand it.
+The labs referenced here use templates and projects within those labs, but you may substitute the example below.
+Please review the following lab information:

 1. [PnP Preparation](./LABS/LAB1-PNP-PREP/README.md)
 2. [Onboarding Templates](./LABS/LAB2-Onboarding-Template/README.md)